ccaalluumm/ogre/README.md

 # Ogre 👹
-A simple downloader agent written in Go.
+A simple downloader agent written in F#.
 The goal of this project is to have a single binary that, when run on a Windows 10 machine, will download and install a number programs useful for development.
 Why is it called Ogre?
 Well, because it's ugly, stupid!
 Just like Windows 10!

 # Why? 🕵🏻‍♂️